A Bayesian Deep Learning Framework for End-To-End Prediction of Emotion from Heartbeat: Discussion

-Incorporating Bayesian considerations could drastically improve the applicability of affective computing in tasks where confidence is critical.
-For example, emotion detection for mental health monitoring might reasonably require high levels of certainty to predict the onset of major depressive disorder.
-Additionally, clinical triaging is possible, where uncertain model predictions are sent to a human expert (or a more computationally expensive model) for review.
-Similar levels of certainty may not, however, be absolutely necessary in consumer products.
-For example, content recommendations based on user mood can afford lower accuracy to ensure a greater number of recommendations.
+Incorporating Bayesian considerations will drastically improve the applicability of affective computing in environments where confidence is a key ingredient to decision-making.
+Of particular interest to these authors is the application of emotion prediction to produce novel metrics within mental healthcare.
+For example, diagnosing the onset of major depressive disorder based on persistently low valence would reasonably require high levels of certainty.
+Additionally, clinical triaging systems based on predicted affective states may send uncertain predictions to a human expert for review.
+Similar levels of certainty may not, however, be necessary in consumer products.
+For example, content recommendations based on user mood might tolerate lower accuracy to ensure a greater number of recommendations.
+Our Bayesian framework provides a method of adjusting the acceptance boundaries in these different applications in a statistically meaningful way.

+Furthermore, generating a probability distribution over model outputs could provide a sensible way to combine spatiotemporal and multimodal data.
+Indeed, these signals could be analysed by separate neural networks, and the resulting predictions combined via Bayesian integration (which would necessarily require certainty measures of the kind generated by our Bayesian framework).

-Our probabilistic framework also provides deeper insight into the underlying properties of the data.
-Indeed, we found greater levels of model certainty when classifying the low valence class.
+Finally, our probabilistic framework provides deeper insight into the underlying properties of the data analysed.
+We found our model was more certain when classifying the low valence class for both datasets.
 This could be attributed to the subjective certainty of participants during their own self-reports.
-Alternatively, signatures of low valence within the heartbeat signal might contain more information than their high valence counterparts.
-We look forward to future investigation in this area, and further experimentation using affordable wearable monitoring devices in the wild.
+Alternatively, signatures of low valence within the heartbeat signal might contain more information than their high valence counterparts, requiring larger volumes of training data to reduce the uncertainty in the posterior predictive distribution.
+We look forward to future application of our Bayesian framework, and end-to-end deep learning model, to studies of emotional arousal, discrete models of emotion, multimodal input and indeed multimodal output.